opentaps/opentaps_seas/docs/users.rst

 Topics
 ^^^^^^

 This page shows a list of the topics that are in the time series database.
-If available, it will show the object name, present value, and units from BACNet to help you determine what the topics are.
+By default, it will show the object name, present value, and units from BACNet to help you determine what the topics are.
+You can customize which values are displayed for your topics by clicking on the gear box icon to the right.
+This will bring up a menu for configuring the display:
+You can remove fields, change the labels of the fields, or add new fields to display.
+You can also click on "Reset to Default" to go back to the default values.

 If the topic has been mapped to a data point, you can click on the View button to see it.
 Otherwise, click on Add to add this topic as a new data point.
 At the top, you can filter the list of topics to show only those which have not been mapped to a data point, or show those which have the Haystack ``his`` tag, which means that the topics is being trended from the BAS.